pinn1s/lmb/CONTRIBUTING.md

 # Contributing to LMB

-Thank you for your interest in contributing to LMB.
+Thank you for being so interested in contributing to LMB.
 Whether you've found a bug, want to improve the codebase, or have an idea for a new feature, this guide outlines how to get involved.

 ## Found a bug?

 If the bug is a security vulnerability, do not open a public issue.
-Please report it privately according to our security policy.
+Please report it privately, under our security policy.

 Before opening an issue, please check the existing issues to make sure it has not already been reported.